Seraphim of Sarov

 Turning Point

-In 1793 he withdrew alone into the Sarov forest, kneeling on a granite rock for a thousand nights with arms outstretched in unbroken vigil — the ascetical feat that made him legendary.
+In 1793 he withdrew into the Sarov forest, and over the following years knelt for a thousand successive nights on a granite rock with arms raised in prayer — the ascetical practice that defined his legend.

 Legacy

-From 1815 he welcomed pilgrims as spiritual father, greeting each as 'My joy.'
+From 1815 he welcomed all pilgrims as spiritual father, greeting each with 'My joy.'
 Canonized in 1903, his relics — hidden during Soviet persecution — were rediscovered in 1991.

 Related Saints